School Technology Blogs

 The Innovative Educator

-The Innovative Educator by author of Teaching Generation Text, Lisa Nielsen, offers ideas on unschooling and passion-based learning, along with a vision for tuning in today’s plugged-in students instead of blaming and banning technology, including embracing cell phones in school.
+The Innovative Educator by the author of Teaching Generation Text, Lisa Nielsen, offers ideas on unschooling and passion-based learning, along with a vision for tuning in today’s plugged-in students instead of blaming and banning technology, including embracing cell phones in school.

 Free Technology for Teachers